reidiens/collatz/README.md

 ### Usage

-It's not that hard to figure out.
-You can type the number you wish to iterate upon as an argument to the command to save time.
-If no argument is provided, it simply prompts the user to input one.
+It's super simple.
+Just type the number you want iterated as an argument to the command or type it in when asked.
 Negative numbers wrap around the values for a long integer (whatever that may be on your machine).
 Zero is not a valid input.